Writer on Hubpages and Harvard School of Public Health Alum.

-The Philadelphia 76ers sign Doc Rivers as their new head coach.
+Recently, the Philadelphia 76ers sign Doc Rivers as their new head coach.

-Within days of losing his job as head coach of the Los Angeles Clippers, Doc Rivers was hired as the new head coach of the Philadelphia 76ers.
+A few days after losing his position as head coach of the Los Angeles Clippers, Doc Rivers was hired as the new head coach of the Philadelphia 76ers.

-With rivers at the helm of the 76ers, they might be the best team in the Eastern Conference for the 2020-21 season.
-The 76ers have all of the talent necessary on their roster to win a championship.
-They feature one of the best young duos in the NBA coupled with a supporting cast including Tobias Harris, Alec Burks, Al Horford, and Mike Scott.
-Despite what many think, the 76ers don't have roster issues.
-However, something has been missing when the 76ers play basketball.
-Perhaps Doc is the answer to the 76ers problems.
+Despite what many people say, the 76ers don't have any problems with the roster.
+The 76ers have all the talent they need on their roster to win the championship.
+They showcase one of the best young duos in the NBA, along with a supporting cast including Tobias Harris, Alec Burks, Al Horford, and Mike Scott.
+There was, however, something lacking when the 76ers played basketball.
+Perhaps Doc is the solution to the problems of the 76ers.